Pix2HDR -- A pixel-wise acquisition and deep learning-based synthesis approach for high-speed HDR videos: Discussion

-In future developments, several aspects of Pix2HDR can be further improved.
-On the sampling side, although the MPVE sampling pattern is well-optimized for general use, there are opportunities to tailor pixel-wise sampling to specific applications to enhance dynamic range or elevate temporal resolution.
-The sampling pattern can also be integrated into a closed-loop system, allowing it to adapt dynamically to changing scenes \cite{zhang2020closed}.
 On the synthesis side, the training steps can be made more generalizable.
 Currently, when creating the training dataset, camera-specific CRFs are used to map ground truth videos to each camera's output.
 This specificity ties the trained network weights to individual cameras.
-A more generalized approach could involve training the network with an overall gamma correction and mapping the captured frames from each camera to a pre-defined transfer function before network migration. \\ The Pix2HDR approach aligns with the general trend of image sensor technology development.
+A more generalized approach could involve training the network with an overall gamma correction and mapping the captured frames from each camera to a pre-defined transfer function before network migration.

+\textit{Encoding of MPVE outputs and synthesized HDR videos}: In the MPVE sampling method, neighboring pixels operate at different frame rates and exposures, resulting in large pixel intensity differences at the small region of the video frames that might not be efficient for the standard encoding method (e.g. \textbf{Fig. \ref{fig_11}A}).
+To efficiently encode MPVE outputs, pixels at the same exposure (subframes) should be encoded together.
+This will produce four encoded video streams, each with 1/4 of the original spatial resolution.
+In our future work, we plan to investigate how the compression ratio of these encoded streams impacts the quality of the synthesized High Dynamic Range (HDR) videos.

+The HDR video output from the LDR-HDR network can be encoded using standard video encoding formats for further processing, transmission, and storage.
+The choice of encoding format depends on the bit-depth of the videos, which in turn is dictated by their dynamic range.
+For example, the PE-CMOS sensor with MPVE configuration of min-max pixel exposure ratio of 1:16 has a dynamic range of 60 dB (\textbf{Fig. \ref{fig_r2}}).
+This range corresponds to a 10-bit digital format, which can be efficiently encoded using the HEVC formats.
+Depending on the pixel characteristics, the same MPVE configuration may have lower or higher dynamic ranges, resulting in different bit depth, and determine its encoding schemes.

+In summary, the Pix2HDR approach aligns with the general trend of image sensor technology development.
 With advancements in CMOS technology, which enable the reduction of transistor size and allow 3D integration of the pixel array and processing chips, the next generation of image sensor development is emphasizing pixel-level reconfigurability with edge processing.
 By combining versatile pixel-wise sampling with learning-based HDR synthesis methods that can be implemented at the edge, Pix2HDR enhances the adaptability of vision systems in dynamic conditions, addressing the growing demands of vision applications.

+\begin{IEEEbiography}[{ }]{Caixin Wang} received his B.Eng. in Electrical and Electronic Engineering from University of Nottingham in 2020, and his M.S.E in Electrical and Computer Engineering from Johns Hopkins University (JHU) in 2022.
+He is currently working toward the Ph.D degree with Johns Hopkins University.
+His research interests include computational photography, VLSI for image sensors, and computer vision. \end{IEEEbiography}